RunLittleTurtle/the-brain-ai-scraper/docs/systemDocs/Test Coverage Overview.md

 ---

 ## How to Add New Tests
-- Place new feature/unit tests in the relevant module directory (e.g., `src/modules/feature/feature.test.ts`).
+- Place new feature/unit tests in a relevant subdirectory within the `tests` folder (e.g., `tests/modules/feature/feature.test.ts`).
+- For integration tests (like database or external service checks), place them in `tests/integration/` or directly in `tests/` if structure is simple.
-- For end-to-end or regression tests, add to `src/regression/`.
+- For end-to-end or regression tests, add to `tests/regression/`.
-- Document each new test here with:
+- Document each new test here under the appropriate section (Regression, Integration, Feature) with:
   - **Purpose**
   - **Happy Path**
   - **Other Paths** (edge cases, error handling)